 If I was working in a traditional environment, departments will divide the task and then an editor will be the last one to say yes or no to publishing.
-It may not even fit the standards of your liking but you cannot say anything about it.
+It may not even fit the standards of your liking, but you cannot say anything about it.
 Plus the traditional settings come with requirements and rules.
 It takes away your personal voice.

 That’s with any traditional job.
-You cannot be who you are but you get paid by following the rules of others.
+You cannot be who you are, but you get paid by following the rules of others.

 You have an allotted time to complete a task while in the freelance world, you can set your own schedule.
 Just follow a deadline for yourself and you should be fine.
 I’ll make another post on how to set up a deadline while working from home.

-My family are still not supportive of my remote gig even after twenty years.
+My family is still not supportive of my remote gig even after twenty years.
 To them, this is just a hobby.
 They believe that if you do not have a boss; you are not working.
 If you do not have an office space, this is not a job.